sim1984/blob_append/blob_append_en.md

     - temporary unclosed BLOB with the `BLB_close_on_read` flag: it will be used further
 - other arguments can be of any type.
 The following behavior is defined for them:
     - NULL ignored
-    - non-BLOBs are converted to strings (as usual) and appended to the content of the result
+    - non-BLOBs are converted to string (as usual) and appended to the content of the result
     - BLOBs, if necessary, are transliterated to the character set of the first argument and their contents are appended to the result

 The `BLOB_APPEND` function returns a temporary unclosed BLOB with the` BLB_close_on_read` flag.